csnmth/csnmth/README.md

 - 👋 Hi, I’m @csnmth
 - 👀 I’m interested in sports
-- 🌱 I’m currently learning IT
+- 🌱 I’m currently learning Computer Engineering & IT security
 - 📫 How to reach me ...

 <!---